awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

    -restart -agent -privs -all
    ```

 1. From your computer, connect to your instance using the following ssh command\.
-In addition to the options shown in the previous section, use the \-L option to enable port forwarding and forward all traffic on local port 5900 to the VNC server on the instance\.
+In addition to the options shown in the previous section, use the \-L option to enable port forwarding and forward all traffic on local port 5900 to the ARD server on the instance\.

    ```
    ssh -L 5900:localhost:5900 -i /path/my-key-pair.pem ec2-user@my-instance-public-dns-name
    ```

-1. From your local computer, use the VNC client to connect to localhost on port 5900\.
+1. From your local computer, use the ARD client or VNC client that supports ARD to connect to localhost on port 5900\.
 For example, use the Screen Sharing application on macOS as follows:

    1. Open Finder and launch the Screen Sharing application\.